Weather

 Where to Go

 Quito & Highlands: In Quito, taking a trip on the TelefériQo Gondola high above the city in May yields superb, cloud-scattered views.
-Parque Nacional Cotopaxi has great hiking amidst snow-capped volcanoes: better weather could mean a trip out here is beautiful right now.
+Parque Nacional Cotopaxi offers great hiking amid snowcapped volcanoes: with better weather, a trip out here could be beautiful right now.
 Around Cuenca, explore the craft villages such as Sigsig or Chordeleg: indoor stores for the wet weather and good surrounding hikes for the dry.

 Oriente/Amazon: This is a good month for exploring Parque Nacional Yasuni.
 An increasingly wet month like March means much wildlife evades the water levels and takes to the trees, so it is easier to see.
-The towns of Tena of Baeza, with great white-water rafting, are still perfect to visit now for water sports, although from next month water sports opportunities will decrease.
+The towns of Tena and Baeza, with great whitewater rafting, are still perfect to visit now for watersports, although from next month, watersports opportunities will decrease.

 What to Do

-Desert Coastal Strip & Galapagos: It is time to try coastal activities that do not entail lying on the beach or surfing: this could be exploring an archaeological site like Chirije, or exploring buoyant coastal metropolis Guayaquil. where you can find out more about Ecuador's chocolate-making legacy.
-It's prime time for visiting the Galapagos, when the comical blue-footed boobies begin their courtship and flamingoes breed and next.
+Desert Coastal Strip & Galápagos: It is time to try coastal activities that don't entail laying on the beach or surfing: this could be exploring an archaeological site like Chirije, or exploring the buoyant coastal metropolis of Guayaquil. where you can find out more about Ecuador's chocolate-making legacy.
+It's prime time for visiting the Galápagos, when the comical blue-footed boobies begin their courtship and flamingoes breed and next.
 Waters remain warm and conducive for snorkeling and diving here.

-Fiesta de la Chirimoya: May 3.
+Fiesta de la Chirimoya, Isla Puná (May 3).
 This festival celebrates the delicious fruit better known in English as the custard apple, held on Isla Puná near Guayaquil.
 It's a good opportunity to try the local cuisine, themed around seafood.

-Corpus Christi: Taking place in late May or early June, this is a religious festival and of course a good excuse for singing, dancing and eating traditional food.
+Corpus Christi, Cuenca (late May/early June).
+This is a religious festival and, of course, a good excuse for singing, dancing, and eating traditional food.
 It happens in many locations across the Highlands, most notably Cuenca.

 More Helpful Information